Correctional Facilities

 - Illness and Discomfort: Dry indoor air has a negative impact on the overall health of incarcerated people and staff because it allows infections to spread quickly.

-- There are real costs associated with health-related issues caused by dry air, including a higher occurrence of infections requiring increased medical attention for incarcerated people and higher absentee rates of staff.
+- There are real costs associated with health-related issues caused by dry air, including infections requiring increased medical attention for incarcerated people and higher staff absentee rates.

 Resources